 I cooked this yesterday for a little family party and it disapeared super quickly.
 A good amount of the ham went straight away from my taste tests.
 Got to be thorough right?
 I mean what if the next slice of maple syrup gammon didn’t taste the same?
 Better to be safe than sorry!
 Plus.. chef’s perks…

-This recipe boils the ham with some veg and a pinch of salt to give the cooking ham just the right amount of savory to accompany the lashings of sticky, sweet lushness that this maple gammon glaze offers.
+To make this maple syrup gammon, place the Ham in a deep sided casserole or stock pot, add some veg and a pinch of salt in some water.
+Bring it to the boil and leave to simmer for a while.
+This step helps to season the ham and give it a lovely flavour all the way through.
+It also gives the ham just the right balance of savory to accompany the lashings of sticky, sweet lushness that this maple gammon glaze offers.

-The best thing is this maple glazed ham is just SO easy to make.
+This Maple glazed ham is just so is to make.
 There is no secret ingredient to this gammon glaze.
 It’s just maple syrup.
 Lots and lots of maple syrup.